Skip to content

 Object-oriented software engineers would know of this type of relationship as behavior inheritance.

-• Repository proxy - acts as an open metadata translator for a third party metadata repository.
+• Repository Proxy - acts as an open metadata translator for a third party metadata repository.
 It supports open metadata API calls and translates them to the proprietary APIs of the repository.
 It also translates events from the proprietary repository into open metadata events that flow over the cohort.

-• Conformance test server - validates that a member of the cohort is conforming with the open metadata protocols.
+• Conformance Test Server - validates that a member of the cohort is conforming with the open metadata protocols.
 This server is typically only seen in development and test cohorts rather than production.

-• View server - manages specialist services for user interfaces.
+• View Server - manages specialist services for user interfaces.

 Figure 2

-Figure 2: The inter-connectivity between OMAG Servers
+Figure 2: The connectivity between OMAG Servers

 Further information